Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Related Work

 There are many methods that convert 3D images into 3D meshes.
 For a comprehensive overview of these methods, see \cite{ZhangBook2016}.
-Many 3D isotropic methods utilize Delaunay refinement techniques \cite{Boltcheva, Pons2007,Fuchs20011400, Shewchuk:1998,AnisotropicFluidSolidI2M2010, rineau2007generic, cheng2000silver,foteinos2014high, PDRPODMExperience, 4DPODM2014}.
-A challenge with Delaunay refinement, which still remains an open problem, is that almost flat tetrahedra (slivers) can survive known heuristics designed to remove them \cite{Boltcheva, cheng2000silver, Chew:1997}.
+Many 3D isotropic methods utilize Delaunay refinement techniques \cite{Boltcheva, CGAL2007, Pons2007, AnisotropicFluidSolidI2M2010, foteinos2014high, PDRPODMExperience}.
+A challenge with Delaunay refinement, which still remains an open problem, is that almost flat tetrahedra (slivers) can survive known heuristics designed to remove them \cite{Chew:1997, cheng2000sliver, Boltcheva}.
 These low quality elements introduce error when processed by a solver.
-Additional I2M methods utilize lattice space-tree (octree) decomposition techniques \cite{LatticeCleaving, ZhangAutomaticMultimaterial2010, Zhang3DFinite2005, Labelle:2007:ISF, LD_Chernikov, ZhangChallenges2013, Zhang2012166, ZhangDualContour2014, DualContour3DSegmentationAnisotropic2018, ParallelDC2013, Radovitzky2000543, Molino03acrystalline} to provide meshes with adaptively-sized, high quality elements.
-Some also utilize the Dual Contouring technique to improve element quality \cite{Freitag02acomparison, Zhang2012166, ZhangDualContour2014, DualContour3DSegmentationAnisotropic2018, ParallelDC2013}.
+Additional I2M methods utilize lattice space-tree (octree) decomposition techniques \cite{LatticeCleaving, ZhangAutomaticMultimaterial2010, Zhang3DFinite2005, LD_Chernikov, ZhangChallenges2013} to provide meshes with adaptively-sized, high quality elements.
+Some also utilize the Dual Contouring technique to improve element quality \cite{DualContour3DSegmentationAnisotropic2018, ParallelDC2013}.
 Others warp the surfaces of the lattice to the boundaries of the object using either a mass-spring system, an FE constitutive model, or an optimization scheme \cite{Molino03acrystalline, CBC3DYixun, Fuchs20011400}.
-Some methods focus on processing surface geometries of medical data to create structured Cartesian cut-cell meshes \cite{SolutionAdaptive2021} and isotropic tetrahedral meshes \cite{AssessmentMeshGen2008}. \cite{MeshGenNRR2008} evaluates several of these sequential isotropic-based methods' suitability for surgical simulations and non-rigid registration applications.
+Some methods focus on processing surface geometries of medical data to create structured Cartesian cut-cell meshes \cite{SolutionAdaptive2021} and isotropic tetrahedral meshes \cite{AssessmentMeshGen2008}.
+The study in \cite{MeshGenNRR2008} evaluates several of these sequential isotropic-based methods' suitability for surgical simulations and non-rigid registration applications.
 There are methods which utilize parallel mesh generation techniques (with either CPUs \cite{ParallelDC2013, AcceleratedEstimation2021, DynamicOfBloodFlows2021, Enhanced4D2022} or GPUs \cite{ParallelDC2013}).
-However, \cite{AcceleratedEstimation2021, DynamicOfBloodFlows2021, Enhanced4D2022} all focus on generating Cartesian cut-cell meshes while \cite{ParallelDC2013} focuses on generating isotropic tetrahedral meshes, as with all the aforementioned Delaunay and lattice-based methods. \cite{DualContour3DSegmentationAnisotropic2018} utilizes an anisotropic Giaquinta–Hildebrandt operator-based geometric flow method to smooth mesh surfaces while preserving surface and volume features.
+The methods in \cite{AcceleratedEstimation2021, DynamicOfBloodFlows2021, Enhanced4D2022} all focus on generating Cartesian cut-cell meshes while \cite{ParallelDC2013} focuses on generating isotropic tetrahedral meshes from biomolecular complexes (as opposed to 3D images). \cite{DualContour3DSegmentationAnisotropic2018} utilizes an anisotropic Giaquinta–Hildebrandt operator-based geometric flow method to smooth mesh surfaces while preserving surface and volume features.
 However, this smoothing is applied to isotropic meshes.